nmittal29/CMPS_290S_PaperReview/LWT.md

 <p align="justify">
 Conceptually, if a leader interrupts an earlier leader, it must first finish that leader's proposal before proceeding with its own, thus giving the desired linearizable behavior.
 After the commit phase, the value written by LWT is visible to non-LWTs.
+Following is an exmaple of paxos trace in Cassandra:
 </p>

 ~~~~